-- There are eight direction arrows (\triangle , \forall , \triangleleft , \triangleright , \vee , \Diamond , \triangle) in the control panel.
-Click the arrows to realize adjustment in the relative positions. - For the cameras which support lens movements only, the direction buttons are invalid.
+- There are eight direction arrows (\triangle , \forall , \triangleleft , \triangleright , \forall , \Diamond , \triangle) in the control panel.
+Click the arrows to realize adjustment in the relative positions. - For the cameras that support lens movements only, the direction buttons are invalid.

-Icon Description a Q[†] Zoom in/out ď. o.
-Focus near/far 0 0 Iris +/-PTZ speed adjustment Light on/off Wiper on/off Auxiliary focus Initialize lens Adjust speed of pan/tilt movements Q. Start Manual Tracking (dE) Start 3D Zoom
+Description lcon a ď Zoom in/out ď. ď.
+Focus near/far 0 Iris +/-PTZ speed adjustment Light on/off Wiper on/off 30 Auxiliary focus Initialize lens Adjust speed of pan/tilt movements Q. Start Manual Tracking Start 3D Zoom